OllieSHunt/ollies-website/content/blog/2025-08-22_image_resizing_oddness/index.md

 +++
-title = "Image Resizing Oddness" description = "How reducing an image's resolution can increase its file size + how to fix it using ImageMagick." date = 2025-08-22
+title = "Image Resizing Oddness" description = "How reducing an image's resolution can sometimes increase its file size + how to fix it using ImageMagick." date = 2025-08-22
 +++